pkalivas/radiate/docs/source/gp/op.md

     let inputs = var_op.eval(&[5.0, 10.0]); // result is 5.0 when evaluated with inputs
     ```

     Want to create your own `Op<T>`?
-Its pretty simple!
-Let create a custom `Square` operation that squares it's input.
+It's pretty simple!
+Let's create a custom `Square` operation that squares its input.

     ```rust
     use std::sync::Arc;